myanna555/thesis-unibz/README.md

 This Master thesis is undertaken by Anna Lambrix with the supervision of the project by Nabil El Ioini and Mehdi Elahi.

 This is a WP install, the db dump is provided with all the final data, tables and views.

+The install requires a js-composer (WP bakery was used for the front end)